 Matt Fritzinger, a teacher at Berkeley High, founded the League with the 2001 NorCal High School Mountain Bike Racing Series.
 As the coach of the Berkeley High team he saw that a school team could succeed, but that competition would be required for it to thrive.
 In the first series mountain bikers from schools all over Northern California answered the call and came to compete as semi-organized high school teams.
 Now well over 50 California schools offer well organized mountain bike programs and is spreading to states all over.

-The League is committed to teaching safe riding practices.
-We believe forming high school teams is the best way for students to learn how to ride safely.
-To learn safe riding technique or learn how to teach these skills, join our next rider camp or coaches conference.
+The MN League is committed to teaching safe riding practices.
+We believe forming high school and middle school teams is the best way for students to learn how to ride safely.
+To learn safe riding techniques or to learn how to teach these skills, join our next rider camp or coaches conference.
 For up to date news and info join our e-mail list, or send an e-mail directly to email@example.com and let us know how you’d like to get involved.

-The Minnesota High School Cycling League works to establish and maintain safe, quality high school mountain bike programs.
-The League is responsible for establishing a climate that will:
+The MN High School Cycling League works to establish and maintain safe, quality high school and middle school mountain bike programs.
+The MN League is responsible for establishing a climate that will:

 - Provide students who have the desire to mountain bike with the coaching and camaraderie that will help them achieve both competitive and non-competitive cross-country mountain biking goals in a safe and enjoyable manner;